Saksakthi/Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools/README.md

-# Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools
+# EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools
-Ex No: 05     Design & Implementation of 2 bit multiplier Using Cadence EDA Tools
+Experiment -2
 Aim:
-To design and implement a 2-bit multiplier circuit using Cadence EDA tools, simulate its functionality, and to understand its application in digital arithmetic operations.
+To design and implement a 2:1 multiplexer (MUX) circuit using Cadence EDA tools, analyse its functionality and performance, and understand the principles of digital logic design, including schematic creation, layout design, and simulation.
 Tools Required:
 •	Personal Computer
 •	Cadence Virtuoso Software

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+S C H E M A T I C S I M U L A T I O N
+PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION Commands to get into Cadence
 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.
 •	csh